Nathaniel Erskine-Smith: Drug policy reform

-Committee work

-Erskine-Smith is a member of the Standing Committee on Industry, Science and Technology.

-Bill C-235 and C-236

-In 2020, Erskine-Smith introduced Bill C-235.
+In 2020, Erskine-Smith introduced bill C-235.
 This bill would delete the drug possession offence from the Criminal Code.

-He also introduced Bill C-236, which would provide diversion options to law enforcement, crown attorneys, and judges for drug possession cases.
+He also introduced bill C-236, which would provide diversion options to law enforcement, crown attorneys, and judges for drug possession cases.

-Gun Control

-In an op-ed published in October of 2019, Erskine-Smith stated his belief that minority governments hold potential for greatness, among various other campaign talking points Erskine-Smith advocates for stronger gun control.

-44th Parliament (2022- )

-Emergencies Act

-In response to the occupation of downtown Ottawa by the so-called "Freedom Convoy", the government enacted the Emergencies Act.
-With Ottawa streets being largely cleared of protesters by the time of the vote, Erskine-Smith's Speech to Parliament condemned the protests, but questioned the use of the Act, and its approval after the clearance.
-He ultimately voted with the Act, as it was a confidence motion.

 Personal life

 Erskine-Smith was raised vegetarian, and is now vegan.
 He has Crohn's disease.

-Erskine-Smith married Amelia (Amy) Symington, a prominent Toronto vegan chef and nutritionist, on her family farm in Camlachie, Ontario.
+Erskine-Smith married Amelia (Amy) Symington, a Toronto vegan chef and nutritionist, on her family farm in Camlachie, Ontario.
 The two met in an undergraduate film studies course at Queen's University.
-They have two sons, Mackinlay, born in 2016, and Crawford, born in 2019.
+They have two sons born in 2016, and in 2019.

+Recognition

+For his efforts to modernize Canada's federal animal protection laws with Bill C-246, Erskine-Smith received the Humane Legislator Award from Animal Justice.
+In 2017, Erskine-Smith received the Fur-Bearers’ Clements award for his dedication to improving the lives of animals with Bill C-246.
+In 2019, Erskine-Smith was awarded the Toronto Vegetarian Association Lisa Grill Compassion for Animals Award for his compassion and commitment toward animals.
+He was also recognized by Humane Canada for his dedication to ending animal abuse.